15 of the Best Beaches in Cornwall

 8. Sennen Beach

-Sennen Beach is 1.5 miles from Land’s End, next stop New York!
+Sennen Beach is 1.5 miles from Land’s End; the next stop is New York!

-The beach is lifeguard protected, family friendly with rock pools to explore and a lifeboat station to visit.
+The beach is lifeguard-protected and family-friendly, with rock pools to explore and a lifeboat station to visit.

-The mile-long expanse of beach is sheltered by sand dunes and is perfect for beach games, collecting seashells, and splashing in the sea.
-There’s a history of smuggling too, so you might dig up some treasure.
+Sand dunes shelter the mile-long expanse of the beach and are perfect for beach games, collecting seashells, and splashing in the sea.
+There’s a history of smuggling, too; you might dig up some treasure.

 10. Porthpean Beach